What is a Building Foundation

 - Use a secure framework with suitable ties to install a grout tight framework on a prepared surface.

 - Ensure prepared surface and aggregates achieve Saturated Surface Dry condition (SSD).
 Use a hand-operated grout pump through inlet ports to dispense clean water into the formwork assembly.

 - The gout is mixed in an adequate quantity of water by using a mixing drum.
 While stirring ensure that the grout achieves a homogenous consistency.

 - Use inlet ports to dispense grout mix into the formwork assembly.
 The process of grouting is started by the lowe-most inlet port.
 Lock-off the first port and grout through the adjacent inlet port as soon as the grout is observed appearing from the adjacent port.
 Follow the sequence of grouting until the entire formwork assembly is filled with grout.

 - Remove formwork assembly and cure using wet gunny sacks or curing compound.

 - Grind the surface to an even finish, if necessary.

-Making of the foundation is a complex process and and following the right processes and techniques is crucial.
-Shortcomings in the foundation can result in serious structural defects like cracks, tilting or even falling of the building.
+Making the foundation is a complex process and following the right processes and techniques is crucial.
+Shortcomings in the foundation can result in serious structural defects like cracks, tilting, or even falling of the building.
 Getting the right construction partner is important.
-At Constructure we have just the right tools and man power with the right skills and experience.
-Adhering with the right techniques and practices is a guarantee.
-Contact today for all your construction related queries and needs.
+At Constructure we have just the right tools and manpower with the right skills and experience.
+Adhering to the right techniques and practices is a guarantee.
+Contact today for all your construction-related queries and needs.